Think your baby might be about to cut his first tooth?

 Others have a range of teething symptoms, which can cause myriad problems.

-Here are some of the most common teething symptoms – 9 signs baby is teething:
+Here are some of the most common symptoms of teething – 9 signs baby is teething:

 Your baby might drool when teething starts.